Expunging or Sealing Adult Criminal Records in South Carolina

 Getting Legal Help

 Cleaning up a criminal history can be complicated.
-If you are not sure whether your record qualifies for expungement in South Carolina—or for advice about your personal situation—you should contact a qualified criminal law attorney.
+If you're not sure whether your record qualifies for expungement in South Carolina—or for advice about your personal situation—contact a criminal law attorney.
 A good lawyer can guide you each step of the way.

 And, even if your criminal record doesn't qualify for expungement right now, the laws change often.
 South Carolina's Appleseed Legal Justice Center provides helpful expungement resources that include updates to the laws.